Whirl the parsley, olive oil, coriander seeds, vinegar, salt and garlic in a blender until just blended but not pureed. Set aside.

 This recipe was provided by a chef, restaurant or culinary professional.
 It has not been tested for home use.

-Recipe courtesy of Renee Erickson, Boat Street Cafe, Seattle, WA
+Recipe courtesy of Renee Erickson, Boat Street Kitchen, Seattle, WA